brcak-zmaj/Ansible_Kiosk_Playbook/README.md

 This is a quick and simple role that was intended to convert an old machine (tested with xubuntu) to a kiosk PC for displaying a URL in a browser.
 Please submit pull requests..
 > Idealy you would run this once and then any other time run with the --skip-tags=skip to save some time
 > This is for a machine runing xubuntu
+> Note: I am providing code in the repository to you under an open source license.
+Because this is my personal repository, the license you receive to my code is from me and not my employer.

 Plays
 --------------------